hanghoo/GNN-VANET-IoV-Clustering/README.md

 # GNN-VANET-IoV-Clustering

 Graph Neural Network-based Clustering Enhancement in VANET for Cooperative Driving.
+The related publication are listed in a separate section below and will be continuosly updated.

 ## 🔍 Overview